 This is critical because if you overload the soil more than it can bear, the deck will start to sink.
 A very bad thing.

-deck is as simple as it gets in order to illustrate the concepts deck
+deck is as simple as it gets to illustrate the concepts deck

 load capacity and transfer of weight within each tributary area.
 This

 There is a ledger board attached to the house.
 The joists run perpendicularly out from the house for 10 feet at 16 inches on center.
 The carrier beam runs perpendicular to the joists with its center at 8 feet from the house and the cantilever beyond its center point is 2 feet.

 There are three support posts 3.5 feet from center to center.
 The beam cantilevers 1-6` past the outer posts to the perimeter of the outer most joist.

 For example the unsupported section from the ledger board to the beam is a distance of 8’.
 Therefore the first midpoint is 4’ from the house and marks the separation between supported load areas as you move outwards from the house.
 Area A equals 4x10 or 40 sqft.